dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The logistic growth plot.

-The dat with where total number of infections peak + the count of cases.
+The date with peak infections.

 The estimated end date (the first day without infections/new cases).

 The estimated number of deaths by the end date.

 The estimated mortality rate by the end date.

+*Note: Certain countries/regions/states will not have sufficient data for the algorithm to fully run.